6th Annual A Walk in Her Shoes Event

 The Councilman has led a number of rallies and press events, calling for fair wages, benefits and strong labor unions to help working people.

-Currently, he is actively engaged in major development projects underway near and along East 105th Street near the VA Medical Center.
-The neighborhood has seen a growth in public/private developments, as well as new housing being built on empty lots, as well as renovations of older buildings including the old Hough Bakery headquarters.
+Currently, he is actively engaged in major development projects underway near and along East 105th Street.
+The neighborhood has seen growth in public/private developments, as well as new housing being built on empty lots, as well as renovations of older buildings including the old Hough Bakery headquarters.

 Aside from bricks-and-mortar, Councilman Conwell has and continues to host a program to give low-income families donated musical instruments so that their children can learn the fundamentals of music.
 The program -- Play It Forward Cleveland -- started as a pilot in the city's Glenville neighborhood.
 Councilman Conwell, himself a drummer, knows the value of music education.
 The program is in collaboration with the Cleveland Orchestra; Arts Cleveland; Center for Arts-Inspired Learning and the Cleveland Metropolitan School District.